operate-bsv/www.operatebsv.org/src/docs/index.md

 Most Ops will probably be simple, single purpose functions, designed to do one thing and do it well.
 However, the Lua VM and agent can be combined to very powerful effect.

 A function can return any value, including other functions.
 Returned functions can then be called in your own application's code, outside of Lua.
-This is a great way of passing in private data such as keys, without permanently attaching them to the Lua VM.
+This is a great way of passing in private data such as keys, without permanently exposing them to the Lua VM.

 Developers can also chose to extend the Lua VM with their own modules, even writing Elixir code in their own application that is called from within the Lua VM.